Algiras/wolf-saga/audiobook/YOUTUBE_DESCRIPTION.md

 ---

 🙏 **FINAL NOTE**:
-Thank you for listening to the end...
+Thank you for listening to the end of this epic tale.
+If you found yourself lost in the forests of ancient Lithuania, please **Like**, **Share**, and **Subscribe** to support more independent storytelling.

+"The forest forgets nothing.
+The wolf forgives nothing."

 #WolfSaga #Audiobook #EpicFantasy #History #DarkFantasy #Lithuania #GrandDuchy